-In the Infrastructure Investment and Jobs Act, Congress clearly established that addressing the needs of unserved locations is the first priority of the BEAD program, followed by underserved locations as the second priority, and CAIs as the third.
-This prioritization is statutorily mandated and confirmed by NTIA's BEAD Notice of Funding Opportunity.27
+In the Infrastructure Investment and Jobs Act, Congress clearly established that addressing the needs of unserved locations is the first priority of the BEAD program, followed by underserved

 The BEAD priorities also align with the State of California's proposal to utilize the BEAD funds.
 California's internal modeling suggests that the funds available through BEAD could possibly provide for fiber-to-the-premises to a substantial portion of unserved locations in California.
 However, the CPUC believes it will be challenging to do so given current inflationary pressures and projected demand for broadband construction labor and materials during the BEAD deployment process.
-California will work to efficiently utilize BEAD funds to serve as many unserved locations, underserved locations, and CAIs as possible consistent with the BEADmandated prioritization.
+California will work to efficiently utilize BEAD funds to serve as many unserved locations, underserved locations, and CAIs as possible consistent with the BEAD-mandated prioritization.
 The State will consider how to best leverage existing broadband programs to support California's goals under Broadband for All, which align with the goals for BEAD.
 The CPUC is in the process of considering how these programs can be used in conjunction with BEAD and other programs to further broadband expansions by municipal and nonprofit entities in areas that have experienced historic disinvestment.

 Given this analysis, the CPUC proposes to review applications for BEAD funding with a focus on utilizing the funds available to serve as many qualifying locations as possible consistent with the mandates of the program, and allowing as much flexibility as possible in defining a Project Area to ensure that the Final Proposal maximizes the number of locations that will be served with BEAD funding.
-The CPUC reserves the right and opportunity to undertake an additional
+The CPUC reserves the right and opportunity to undertake an additional application round if funds are available to provide broadband to any locations not covered in the initial application round.